Rigid Manifolds of general type with non-contractible universal cover: The families

-There are $12$ points on $C$ with non-trivial stabilizer.
-They form three orbits of length four.
-A representative of each orbit and a generator of the stabilizer is given in the table below:
+There are $3d$ points on $C_d$ with non-trivial stabilizer.
+They form three orbits of length $d$.
+A representative of each orbit and a generator of the corresponding stabilizer is given in the table below:

 Hence the quotient map